goauthentik/authentik/website/blog/2023-10-26-you-might-be-doing-containers-wrong/item.md

 -   In the context of Kubernetes, all the YAML files you deploy with Kubernetes are stored in the central Git repository.
 -   You have software in your Kubernetes cluster that automatically pulls the files from your Git repo and installs them into the cluster.
--   Then you can use a tool like [Dependabot](https://github.com/dependabothttps://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) to automatically create PRs with a new version (if there is one) so you can test and approve it, and it’s all captured in your Git history.
+-   Then you can use a tool like [Dependabot](https://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) to automatically create PRs with a new version (if there is one) so you can test and approve it, and it’s all captured in your Git history.

-GitOps might be a bit excessive if you’re just running one small hobby project on a single server, but in any case you should still pin a version.
+GitOps might be a bit excessive if you’re only running a small hobby project on a single server, but in any case you should still pin a version.

 For a long time, authentik purposefully didn’t have a `:latest` tag, because people would use it inadvertently (sometimes not realizing they had an auto-updater running).
 Suddenly something wouldn’t work and there wasn’t really a way to downgrade.